Clean up the file server. Consolidate data and access rights

-An ever-smaller part of all data is still needed at all, but it is precisely this important data that is lost in complex structures between a large number of contaminated sites.
+The proportion of redundant, obsolete and trivial data, known as ROT data for short, is growing.
+An ever smaller proportion of all data is still needed, but it is precisely this important data that gets lost in complex structures among a lot of legacy data.

 Far too much data that is far too old!

-Wherever current files should actually be, these mountains of old data are piling up.
-They clog up directories, complicate administration, disrupt users' work and slow down backups.
-In concrete terms, an average of 50% of all data could be archived immediately and a further 30% deleted directly, which would significantly reduce data storage costs in one fell swoop.
+Specifically, on average 50% of all data archived immediately and more 30% deleted directly which would significantly reduce the data storage costs in one fell swoop.
 But how can old and new data be separated from one another in such a complex directory structure?

 1. If you have a lot of data today, you have a lot more data tomorrow!